LouieRichardson99/louierichardson99/README.md

 - TypeScript

 ### 👯 I’m looking to collaborate on
-- JAMstack websites (Next.js, Prismic)
+- JAMstack websites (Next.js, Prismic/Sanity)

 ### 📫 How to reach me
 The best place to reach me is Twitter [@louie_rich99](https://twitter.com/Louie_Rich99)